rhosocial/rho.social/docs/guide/installation/CONFIG_MongoDB.md

 - port: `27017`
 - database: `rho`

+We will not add user if `rho_user` didn't exist, or not change password if it's password was not `123456`.
 If you want to modify anyone of the above default values, please add config value file by yourself:

 - username: `username.php`